-The undersigned auditing firm of lawful age, being first duly sworn on oath, says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Epic Blended Learning Charter Schools for the audit year July 1, 2020 to June 30, 2021.
+The undersigned auditing firm of lawful age, being first duly sworn on oath, says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Epic One-on-One Charter Schools for the audit year July 1, 2021 to June 30, 2022.

 Arledge & Associates, P.C.
-Auditing Firm

-Authorized Agent
+Auditing Firm By Authorized Agent